jstoppa/jstoppa.com/content/posts/exploring_the_GPT_Vision_api/post.md

 print(response.choices[0])
 ```

-The image is the following:
+here's the image used in the example:
 ![Image example for GPT-Vision](/posts/exploring_the_GPT_Vision_api/GPTVision_example1.png)

 and the result from the GPT Vision API...